Halalaluyafail3/MultiMapTemplate/README.md

 `Free`: Any type, even incomplete types such as `void`

 This macro defines all functions declared by `MapDecl`.

+## Constraints
+MapDef shall only be called once per name, duplicate calls are never allowed, even in seperate translation units.
+MapDecl must be called in the translation unit before calling MapDef.
+If MapDecl is used for a name, there shall be an invocation of MapDef with the same name somewhere.

 # Reserved Identifiers